OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 7: Create the `stores_cleaned_stream` View**

+  - Tips

     - _Business logic:_ Cleanse store data by enforcing valid IDs and status, and replace missing manager names with 'Unknown' for reporting consistency.
 Warn on missing manager names and invalid status, but only drop records with missing IDs.
 This ensures store-level analytics are reliable and inclusive.
     - _Tip:_ Run the pipeline after this step to validate store data cleaning.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 7".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 7".

   - [ ] Read from the `bronze_stores` stream.
   - [ ] Add `comment`: "QC for stores stream".